 It is pretty good situated in the middle of Switzerland.

-How to get to Sörenberg
+How to Get to Sörenberg

 If you are coming by car to Sörenberg, I highly recommend parking in Sörenberg-Schönenboden parking.
-It is in the end of the city, next to Sörenberg-Schönenboden cable car station.
+It is at the end of the city, next to Sörenberg-Schönenboden cable car station.
 There is a huge parking lot.
 And you can start your hike right there.

 Hiking from Sörenberg to Eisee

-Once you start to hike, head to the end of parking lot where cable car station is, behind it you will see those yellow direction arrows and there’s a path leading to the mountains.
+Once you start to hike, head to the end of the parking lot where the cable car station is, behind it you will see those yellow direction arrows and there’s a path leading to the mountains.
 First – choose EISEE as your destination.

 Have a look at all the Sörenberg hiking map and the map of our hike.

 The first very beautiful sight you will reach on this hike is the before mentioned Swiss Alps lake called Eisee.
 It sits at 1900 m altitude.
-From there you will be able to see Brienzer Rothorn already, it looks very far from there:)
+From there you will be able to see Brienzer Rothorn already, it looks very far from there.